 Penalty: $2 000.

-17. Licence, issue of; no permits to be issued
+17. Issue of licence or permit

-(1) The Board may issue a licence if the licence fee has been paid and the Board is satisfied that the applicant —
+(1) The Board may issue a licence or permit if the licence fee or permit fee has been paid and the Board is satisfied that the applicant —

-(a) is a fit and proper person to hold the licence; and
+(a) is a fit and proper person to hold the licence or permit; and

-(b) has complied with the requirements set out in Schedule 3 in respect of the licence.
+(b) has complied with the requirements set out in Schedule 3 in respect of the licence or permit.

-(2) On the issue of a licence, the Board must issue an identification card to the licensee that includes a photograph of the licensee that complies with regulation 21A.
+(2) On the issue of a licence or permit, the Board must issue an identification card to the licensee or permit holder that includes a photograph of the licensee or permit holder that complies with regulation 21A.

-(3) The Board may refuse to issue a licence if —
+(3) The Board may refuse to issue a licence or permit if —

 (a) the Board is not satisfied of the proof required by regulation 21A(3) in relation to a photograph provided by the applicant; or